sheng88/ihsmarkitproj/README.md

-# ihsmarkitproj
+## ihsmarkitproj

-### This workspace contains only one class com.ihsmarkit.assignment.FindPalindromes which returns all palindromes of a given string.
+This workspace contains class com.ihsmarkit.assignment.FindPalindromes which can find and return all palindromes of a given string.
-### The class file is located under src/main/scala.
-It's associated ScalaTest class com.ihsmarkit.assignment.FindPalindromesSpec can be ### found under src/test/scala.
+The class source file is located under src/main/scala.
+It's associated ScalaTest class com.ihsmarkit.assignment.FindPalindromesSpec ### can be found under the corresponding test folder src/test/scala.
-### To successfully compile this project, you must follow all the system requirements specified below.
-Also find section How to Run to run ### and test the class.
+To successfully compile this project, your computer must satisfies the following system requirements.

-System Requirements:
+### System Requirements:

 The following should have been installed and configured on your computer prior to building the workspace.